RohithOfRivia/Youtube-API-ELT-Pipeline/README.md

 ### Configuration
 - **.env file**: Modify the .env file to add your API key within the double quotes.
-- **Dagster Configuration**: Update `dagster.yaml` with your specific pipeline settings, if necessary.
-In most cases, you can run it as is.

 - **DBT Configuration**: Modify `dbt_project.yml` and `profiles.yml` according to your setup.
 Can run without any modifications.
 - **Asset execution schedule**: The assets are programmed to run hourly, the schedule object in \_\_init\__.py can be modified to make changes to the schedule.
 ### Installation